 Input and output were done through a Teletype standing next to the machine.

-Dennis Allison designed Tiny BASIC as a free alternative to Microsoft’s BASIC.
+Dennis Allison designed Tiny BASIC as a free alternative to Microsoft’s BASIC for microcomputers.

 The birth of Tiny BASIC also marked the start of the Dr. Dobbs Journal in January 1976.

-Tiny BASIC can be considered as the first success story for open-source software.
+Tiny BASIC can be considered the first success story for open-source software.

 Our Tiny BASIC v2 is an extended version specially written for the Gigatron.

 It’s written as a 16-bit vCPU assembly program using GCL notation.
 Like most implementations, it doesn’t use the Intermediate Language (IL) from the original proposal.

 Tiny BASIC v2 is still just under 3 kilobytes in size, and probably the only version with a line drawing command.

 While -32768 is a valid 16-bit integer value, you’ll have to enter it as -32767-1 to avoid getting a syntax error.

 The unary minus can’t immediately follow an operator.
 For example, the expression ‘a * -b’ must be entered as ‘a * (-b)’.